realTristan/class.io/README.md

 ![Capture](https://user-images.githubusercontent.com/75189508/193428491-28348d48-5a33-4975-8dfa-9c339f8f9db4.PNG)

 # About
-This project was built primarily for the backend portion of this application.
+- This project was built primarily for the backend portion of this application.
 The frontend is just extra.
+- I love writing backend applications and wanted to try doing it with Rust.
+I instantly fell inlove with not only the speed of Rust, but it's simplicity and security when writing code.

 # API Showcase